KatherineMichel/agile-sprint-playbook/gv_user_testing_methodology.md

 ### Follow Up Email

-After the phone calls, I send each confirmed participant a Follow Up Email.
+After the phone calls, I send each confirmed participant a follow up email.
 In each email I include:

 * Date
 * Time